ezrosent/allocators-rs/CONTRIBUTING.md

 // Copyright 2017 the authors.
 See the 'Copyright and license' section of the
 // README.md file at the top-level directory of this repository.
 //
-// Licensed under the Apache License, Version 2.0 (the LICENSE file).
-This file
+// Licensed under the Apache License, Version 2.0 (the LICENSE-APACHE file) or
+// the MIT license (the LICENSE-MIT file) at your option.
+This file may not be
-// may not be copied, modified, or distributed except according to those terms.
+// copied, modified, or distributed except according to those terms.
 ```

 Modified files should have the copyright dates updated.
 For example, if a file's comment reads `Copyright 2017`, but it is modified in 2018, then the comment should be updated to read `Copyright 2017-2018`.